 Case Series: Case-series is a descriptive study design and as the name suggests, it is just a series of cases of any particular disease or disease discrepancy that one might observe in one’s clinical practice etc.

 Letters to the Editor: The Journal accepts Letters to the Editor that raises some issues related to recently published articles in the Eastern Green Neurosurgery.
 The letters should not exceed (1000 words) of text and 10 references.

 The journal follows a double-blind peer-review process, where both the reviewer and author remain anonymous throughout the process.

 The authors are strictly advised not to indulge in any form of plagiarism.
 If the content is suspected plagiarism will be dealt with by the COPE’S (committee on publication ethics) flowchart.
 If the content is found to be plagiarized, the Editor and the journal committee will take a serious action in the regard and the author will be responsible for the entire manuscript.

 The order, addition or deletion of author names will not be changed after submission of the article.

 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations that could inappropriately influence, or be perceived to influence, their work.

 Role of the funding source

-There are no processing charges for publication of an article in the journal.
+There are no processing charges not even any hidden charges throughout the process of publication of articles in this journal.